-Today, you are likely to spend a great deal of time at a flea market hoping to buy either a really, really exciting, action-filled video game or a coffee cup commemorating the moon landing.
-Be on the lookout for gnomes hiding in cypress trees.
+Today, you are likely to spend a great deal of time looking for a downtown retail store looking to buy either a travel case for you toothbrush or a looseleaf notebook binder.
+Be on the lookout for malfunctioning pocket calculators.

 Your Complete Scope

 Al Capone's business card said he was a used furniture dealer.